enactjs/docs/pages/docs/tutorials/tutorial-hello-enact/basics/index.md

 	import React from 'react';

 We only have a single import right now but it's a very important one.
-Earlier versions of Enyo were built upon a custom core that defined how components were created, composed, and rendered.
 With Enact, we've decided to build on top of the very popular [React library](https://facebook.github.io/react) from Facebook.
 The `react` module provides the tools necessary to create and compose components.
 Rendering is handled by another module, `react-dom`, which will be discussed [later](#rendering-the-app).

 <!-- link to a "why" post -->